 I rarely trust Yelp reviews.
 The majority of people, like those examples above, are idiots, and there's no way to filter out their reviews.
-I prefer to get the recommendations of friends or have them take me to places when I'm in town.
+I prefer recommendations from friends or have them take me to places when I'm in town.
 This works because my friends are mostly chefs, foodies, or trustworthy individuals with relatively good taste who fear my wrath if they recommend something awful.

 Along with my Canadian Bitch, sans optional banana, I ordered a non-fat latte.
 I didn't even look to see if they had more creative drinks on offer; I was blinded by biscuit.
 I took a seat at the window and only a couple minutes later, my biscuit sandwich and latte were in my hands.

-A couple criticisms: my biscuit came in a paper bag, even though I ordered to eat in.
-I'm not sure if this is standard operating procedure at Biscuit Bitch, but it felt wasteful, and I would have liked a basket at least.
-My latte also came in a paper cup (I didn't bring my travel cup on this trip, drats!) and was tepid in its flavor.
+A couple of criticisms: my biscuit came in a paper bag, even though I ordered to eat in.
+I'm not sure if this is standard operating procedure at Biscuit Bitch, but it felt wasteful, and I would have liked a basket or plate.
+My latte also came in a paper cup and was flavorless.

 Now, onto the biscuit.
-I misread when I originally ordered: I didn't see the "peanut" before "butter".
-I'm not sure how you all feel about unexpected peanut butter, but I find it unsettling.
+I misread when I originally ordered: I didn't see the "peanut" before "butter."
+I find unexpected peanut butter unsettling.
 The combination of maple and peanut butter, while tasty, has a sticky viscosity that made for an unpleasant mouthfeel.
 The maple and honey were battling for dominance.
-If I were to make a version of this at home, I would pair the Canadian bacon with whipped maple and chipotle butter and add banana (it definitely needs the body provided by the peanut butter or bananas).
+If I were to make a version of this at home, I would pair the Canadian bacon with whipped maple and chipotle butter then add banana; it definitely needs the body provided by the peanut butter or bananas.

 I loved the crispy Canadian bacon on this sandwich.
 My biscuit was hot and buttery with a crunchy outer layer and a fluffy but slightly underdone interior, which is how I like my biscuits.
-These are drop biscuits, I believe, not the flaky layered kind.
 The whole sandwich was a bit of a pain in the butt to eat: it was incredibly sticky, and I do not like sticky on my hands.

 Now, what would bring me back to Biscuit Bitch is not the food, which was overall solid, but the atmosphere.
 I grew accustomed to hearing "bitch" get cheerfully slung across the counter, and the music selection of oughts and early twenty-teens uncensored hip hop was fantastic.
 When Nicky Minaj's "Beez in the Trap" came on, I could only wonder if it was the Biscuit Bitch anthem.